ALL THE TIME IN THE WORLD

-“Birds” is the last track on his last studio album, and it ends with a haunting strain of violins which sounds eerily like the opening strain of “To the Morning,” the first track of his first album.
-The fans were the first to make note of this, and they speculated that it was Dan’s way of saying goodbye to them.
-I don’t know if that’s true, but it wouldn’t surprise me in the least: “To the Morning” opening with “Hello world,” and “Birds” ending with “Goodbye.”
+“Birds” is the last track on Dan’s last studio album, and it ends with a haunting strain of violins which sounds eerily like the opening strain of “To the Morning,” the first track on his first album.
+The fans noticed this right away, and they speculated that it was Dan’s farewell to them.
+I don’t know if that’s true, but it wouldn’t surprise me in the least: “To the Morning,” opening with a sunrise, and “Birds” fading into night.

-I’d followed the rules my whole life and now I was looking at jail time and a lifetime of debt.
+A compulsive rule-follower my whole life, I was looking at jail time and a lifetime of debt.
 Worst of all, though, was the thought that Dan had entrusted his legacy to me and now that legacy would be tarnished by news that his wife had been accused of fraud.
 It felt like I was caught up in an avalanche that was dragging me toward my ruin.

-Back in 2004, when we got that horrible phone call telling Dan he had cancer, an inner strength I didn’t know I had emerged out of nowhere.
+Back in 2004, when we got that horrible phone call telling Dan he had cancer, a hidden inner strength rose in me.
 That same inner reserve emerged now, like the tip of an evergreen in the snow.
 I grabbed it and held on for dear life.

 I hired a Santa Fe attorney to represent me in the fraud suit.
-I now had a California estate attorney, a Santa Fe attorney, and a Colorado attorney, and they were all costing money.
-It was worth it, though: the Santa Fe lawyer got the charges dismissed and Bob, my Colorado real estate attorney, was a kind man who gave me moral support on top of his good legal advice.
+I now had him, a California estate attorney, and a Colorado real estate attorney, and they were all costing money.
+It was absolutely worth it, though: the Santa Fe lawyer got the lawsuit dismissed and Bob, my Colorado real estate attorney, was a kind man who gave me years of moral support, on top of his good legal advice.

 In February, a gallery in Santa Fe accepted the paintings I’d created that winter.
 You could clearly see the transition of my emotional state in them.
 The early pieces were mostly black and gray, with titles like Allegories and Allegations and No Way Out But Through.
 The later works were bursting with color, with titles like Hope Springs Sporadic and A Brand New Year.

-I created an office in Dan’s empty recording studio and started to write a memoir.
-With no sense of direction I just started to type, wanting, needing, to write about my life; to somehow process everything that had led me to this point.
+Dan’s recording studio was empty, so I created an office there and started to write.
+With no sense of direction, I just started typing, wanting, needing, to write about my life; to somehow process everything that had led me to this point.